vladimyr/twtxt/README.md

 ![](https://twtxt.net/media/XsLsDHuisnXcL6NuUkYguK.png)

-Technically `twtxt` is a [twtxt](https://twtxt.readthedocs.io/en/latest/) client in the form of a web application.
-It supports multiple users and also hosts user feeds directly.
+> Technically `twtxt` is a [twtxt](https://twtxt.readthedocs.io/en/latest/) client in the form
+> of a web application.
+It supports multiple users and
+> also hosts user feeds directly.

-There is also a publicly (_free_) service online available at:
+There is also a publicly (_free_) available Pod available at:

 - https://twtxt.net/